-The clasps grasp selected teeth so the retainer is anchored securely.
-The retaining “bow” wire arches across the front side of the patient's teeth and holds and maintains their alignment.
+The clasps grasp around selected teeth so the retainer is anchored securely.
+The retaining “bow” wire runs across the front side of the teeth and maintains their alignment.

 - A Hawley retainer is adjustable.
 That means it can be used to further refine the alignment of your teeth.
 Or, if you’ve failed to wear your retainer faithfully, it can be adjusted so to guide your teeth back into place.

 - The thickness of the retainer’s plastic body (especially in the area behind your upper front teeth) can interfere with speech.
-Your dentist should be able to minimize this problem by trimming the plastic so it’s as thin as possible.
+If you have this difficulty, however, your dentist should be able to at least minimize this problem by trimming the plastic so it’s as thin as possible.